hookkshot/BluEngine/STYLES.md

 	height: 40px;
 }
 ```
-Note that before setting any button attributes a special style for the ScreenWidget type is defined; this Type exposes the **ref-width** and **ref-height**
+Note that before setting any button attributes a special style for the `ScreenWidget` type is defined; this Type exposes the `ref-width` and `ref-height`
 properties that allow you to use absolute pixel values for dimensions.
 If you wish to set dimensions using CSS, this special Type must appear
-before anything else in the CSS file since internally widgets represent all positioning information as being percentages of their parent's width and height.
+before anything else in the CSS file, since internally widgets represent all positioning information as being percentages of their parent's width and height.

-Another limitation is that you may not use different dimensions for different states:
+Another limitation is that you may not currently use different dimensions for different states:
 ```css
 .secondButton
 {